opea-project/docs/guide/k8s_install_kubespray.md

 # Without --become the playbook will fail to run!
 ansible-playbook -i inventory/mycluster/inventory.ini --limit third-node --become --become-user=root scale.yml -b -v
 ```
-When the playbook is excuted successfully, you can check if the third node is ready with following command:
+When the playbook is executed successfully, you can check if the third node is ready with following command:
 ```
 kubectl get nodes
 ```